 The Council of the new municipal unit will be unified with a focused approach to making decisions for our entire region.

 Our region is very large.
-We are fortunate that many of our districts have reliable internet, postal service, cell service etc. but others do not.
-We continue to strive to discover the best mix of delivery methods that guarantees the message is always delivered 100%.
+We are fortunate that many of our districts have reliable Internet, postal service, cell service, etc. but others do not.
+We continue to strive to discover the best mix of methods that ensures the message is delivered in the most efficient and effective way possible.

-We are using this website along with our municipal sites, Facebook and Twitter to post information as well there have been Town Hall meetings in our communities to provide the opportunity for residents to discuss concerns and ask questions about the consolidation.
+We are using this website, StrongerRegion.ca, along with our municipal sites, Facebook and Twitter to post information, and have been holding meetings in our communities to provide the opportunity for residents to discuss concerns and ask questions about the consolidation.

 How the debt burden of the two units is paid moving forward will be a decision of the new Regional Council.
-It is anticipated that the debts will remain with each municipal unit, however there is no way to determine the decisions of future Council.
+It is anticipated that the debts will remain with each municipal unit.

 The rural areas in West Hants are our backbone and consist of some of our most engaged residents.
 Council has committed to ensuring the needs of our rural residents are addressed through the recent creation of the Rural Representation Committee comprising of three councillors of the municipality and four residents from the rural area.